mrimann/VagrantTYPO3Flow/README.md

 For demonstration purpose, I've added "phpconfig.lo" already, as soon as you let that name point to the IP 192.168.42.42, you should see some _phpinfo()_ output when accessing "phpconfig.lo" with your browser.

+If you want to use LDAP, you should reconfigure the package with the following command:

+	dpkg-reconfigure slapd

+Basically to set your username/password to connect to your new OpenLDAP-Server.

 If you're running a [TYPO3 Flow](http://flow.typo3.org/) based web-application where the document-root must point to a sub-directory (e.g. /Web/), you can solve this with a little symlink as shown in the following (pseudo) directory listing:

 	Vagrant-Directory